MUSIC AT NICHOLLS

 • practical experience performing in ensembles and recitals,

-• hands-on practice in elementary and secondary music classrooms and in the Music Academy, and
+• hands-on practice in elementary and secondary music classrooms, and

 • preparation for careers in music and music education.